Optimization on Ellipses & 3D Surfaces

 Combined with the ellipsoid equation \(x_0^2 + \frac{y_0^2}{4} + \frac{z_0^2}{9} = 1\), this is a system we can solve.

-The geometric reasoning is identical: if the line from the surface to the external point is not perpendicular to the surface, then you could nudge along the surface and get closer.
-At the true closest point, there is no “sideways” improvement — the direction to \(A\) is purely along the normal.
+The geometric reasoning is identical: if the line from the surface to the external point is not perpendicular to the surface, then one could perturb along the surface and reduce the distance.
+At the true closest point, there is no “lateral” improvement — the direction to \(A\) lies entirely along the normal.

-This principle works in any number of dimensions!
+This principle holds in any number of dimensions.

 Cheat Sheet